 Stop by Stationery Station or call Randi Heichman at 847.877.1580

-If you have an idea and want to host your own fundraiser for Keshet, please let Lexi Silvers, Manager of Individual Giving, know your plans.
+If you have an idea and want to host your own fundraiser for Keshet, please contact Lexi Silvers, Manager of Individual Giving, to share your plans.